xfjx/homebridge-wunderground/README.md

 This is a very basic plugin for Nfarina's wonderfull [Homebridge project](https://github.com/nfarina/homebridge).
 It will fetch current weather conditions from [Weather Underground](http://wunderground.com) and provide temperature and humidity information for HomeKit.

-You can use these values as conditions for triggers or just look at them via HomeKit enabled Apps on your iOS device or even ask Siri for them.
+You can look at the current weather conditions via HomeKit enabled Apps on your iOS device or even ask Siri for them.

-It will get new data only once per minute.
+It will get new data once per minute.

 # Installation